harness/developer-hub/release-notes/delegate.md

 #### Hotfix

-- Added support for Client ID and Secret ID via env variables in delegate.
+- Added support for Client ID and Secret ID via env variables in the delegate.
 (CDS-88086)

-   You can create a Tanzu connector by setting the `AS_REFRESH_TOKEN_CLIENT_ID`, `TAS_REFRESH_TOKEN_CLIENT_SECRET`, `ENABLE_TAS_REFRESH_TOKEN_CLIENT_ID` parameters, and providing the Refresh token.
-The connector will generate a refresh token using the Client ID and Secret ID.
+   You can now create a Tanzu connector by setting the `AS_REFRESH_TOKEN_CLIENT_ID`, `TAS_REFRESH_TOKEN_CLIENT_SECRET`, `ENABLE_TAS_REFRESH_TOKEN_CLIENT_ID` parameters, and providing the Refresh token.
+The connector will generate a Refresh token using the Client ID and Secret ID.

 ## December 2023